-- 5. Second Reading of Bills

-- 6. Report of Committees

-- 7. First Reading of Bills

-- 8. Motions, Petitions, and Communications

-- 9. Introduction of New Bills and Resolutions

-- 10. Orders of the Day

-- 11. Report of Reference of Bills to Committee

-- 12. Committee on Rules Report

-- 13. Announcements

-- 14. Introduction of floor amendments

-- 15. Adjournment

-No more than thirty minutes shall be allotted to Motions, Petitions, and Communications.

-Rule 5.
+1 5.
+Second Reading of Bills 2 6.
+Report of Committees 3 7.
+First Reading of Bills 4 8.
+Introduction of Guests, Memorial Resolutions, Motions, and Citations 5 9.
+Introduction of New Bills and Resolutions 6 10.
+Orders of the Day 7 11.
+Meetings of the Committee on Committees and Rules Committee 8 12.
+Report of Committees 9 13.
+Motions, Petitions, Communications, and Announcements 10 14.
+Introduction of Floor Amendments 11 15.
+Introduction of New Bills and Resolutions 12 16.
+Adjournment 13 No r more than thirty minutes shall be allotted to Introduction of Guests, Memorial 14 Resolutions, Motions, and Citations.
+During this order of business, priority shall be given 15 to memorial resolutions with family in attendance to be honored with their adoption, 16 resolutions and citations recognizing an individual or group present in the Senate 17 Chamber, and motions necessary for the proper operation of the Senate.
+During this order 18 of business, the Senate President may, should there be sufficient time, permit Senators to 19 communic ate with other members.
+All other resolutions shall be in order during the order 20 of busines s Motions, Petitions, Communications, and Announcements.
+21 Rule e 5.
 Unfinished Business.
-Unfinished business which was being considered upon adjournment shall have precedence in the class of business to which it properly belongs upon the next succeeding legislative day.
+Unfinished business which was being considered 22 upon adjo urnment shall have precedence in the class of business to which it properly 23 belongs upon the next succeeding legislative day.
+24 MOTIONS

-MOTIONS

-- Rule 6.
+Rule 6.
 Reading of Motions.
-When a motion has been made and seconded, it shall be stated by the President, or, being in written form, it shall be read by the Clerk before debate, amendment or motion concerning it shall be in order. - Rule 7.
+When a motion has been made and seconded, it shall be stated by the President, or, being in written form, it shall be read by the Clerk before debate, amendment or motion concerning it shall be in order.

+1 Rule 7.
 Withdrawal of Motions.
-Every oral motion after it has been stated by the President, and every written motion, bill, resolution or other paper, after it has been read by the Clerk, shall be the property and in the possession of the Senate and shall not be withdrawn without consent of the Senate.
-Every written motion, report or measure may be committed or recommitted at the pleasure of the Senate. - Rule 8.
+Every oral motion after it has been stated by

+- 2 the President, and every written motion, bill, resolution or other paper, after it has been - 3 read by the Clerk, shall be the property and in the possession of the Senate and shall not - 4 be withdrawn without consent of the Senate.
+Every written motion, report or measure - 5 may be committed or recommitted at the pleasure of the Senate. - 6 Rule 8.
 Order of Questions.
-All questions, whether in Committee of the Whole or in the Senate, when not a privileged question, shall be propounded in the order in which they were moved, except that in filling blanks the smallest sum and the most remote date shall be put first.
+All questions, whether in Committee of the Whole - 7 or in the Senate, when not a privileged question, shall be propounded in the order in - 8 which they were moved, except that in filling blanks the smallest sum and the most - 9 remote date shall be put first. - 10 Rule 9.

-Rule 9.
 Precedence of Motions.
-When a question is under consideration, no motion shall be in order except:

-- 1. To call the Senate when there is no quorum present.

-- 2. To fix the time to which the Senate shall adjourn.

-- 3. To adjourn.

-- 4. To take recess.

-- 5. To lay on the table.

-- 6. For the previous question.

-- 7. To limit or extend limits of debate.

-- 8. To postpone to a fixed time.

-- 9. To lay on the Clerk's desk.

-- 10. To refer or commit.

-- 11. To amend.

-- 12. To postpone indefinitely.

-The above several motions shall have precedence in the order in which they are arranged and the first seven of them shall not be debatable.
+When a question is under consideration, no - 11 motion shall be in order except: - 12 1.
+To call the Senate when there is no quorum present. - 13 2.
+To fix the time to which the Senate shall adjourn. - 14 3.
+To adjourn. - 15 4.
+To take recess. - 5.
+To lay on the table. - 17 6.
+For the previous question. - 7.
+To limit or extend limits of debate. - 19 8.
+To postpone to a fixed time. - 9.
+To lay on the Clerk's desk. - 21 10.
+To refer or commit. - 22 11.
+To amend. - 23 12.
+To postpone indefinitely. - The above several motions shall have precedence in the order in which they are - arranged and the first seven of them shall not be debatable. - A second motion to adjourn, to take a recess, to lay on the table, for the previous - 27 question, to limit or extend limits of debate, to postpone to a time certain, to lay on the

-A second motion to adjourn, to take a recess, to lay on the table, for the previous question, to limit or extend limits of debate, to postpone to a time certain, to lay on the Clerk's desk, to refer or commit or to postpone indefinitely shall not be in order on the same day, upon the same question, and at the same status unless other business intervenes; provided, however, that amendments may be made to the time to which it is proposed to adjourn, to take a recess or to postpone to a fixed time.
+1 Clerk's desk, to refer or commit or to postpone indefinitely shall not be in order on the